 Only Hire Generator Installers That Have Positive Ratings and Reviews

-If you end up using a local electrician, make sure they are highly rated by the Better Business Bureau (BBB) and have high reviews on Google, Yelp, and HomeAdvisor.
-Generator installers are known to take advantage of consumers by offering high prices because the average person has no idea about what’s involved with installing a generator.
-So it’s imperative to check an electrician’s online reviews, ratings, and credentials before hiring them to install your generator.
+If you end up using a local electrician, make sure they are highly rated by the Better Business Bureau (BBB) and have high reviews on Google, Yelp, and HomeAdvisor. check an electrician’s online reviews, ratings, and credentials before hiring them to install your generator.

 Make sure the electrician is licensed.
 Integrity Electrical Services was rated Best Electrical Company in MA for 2021 by Trusted Company Reviews, maintains an A+BBB rating, and top ratings on Yelp, HomeAdvisor, and Google.

 Compare the Prices of Generators by Type (KW)